Which analyst expects Apple Inc. (AAPL) to perform well in the near future? - The Dwinnex

 Dividends & Splits

-With its trailing 12-month dividend rate of 0.82, AAPL has a forward annual dividend rate of 0.92.
-Against a Trailing Annual Dividend Yield of 0.61%, it implies a Forward Annual Dividend Yield of 0.60%.
+According to the company, the forward annual dividend rate for AAPL is 0.92, from 0.82 in the trailing year.
+Against a Trailing Annual Dividend Yield of 0.58%, it implies a Forward Annual Dividend Yield of 0.60%.
 The stock’s 5-year Average Dividend Yield is 1.02.
 The current Payout Ratio is 14.60% for AAPL, which recently paid a dividend on Nov 09, 2022 with an ex-dividend date of Aug 04, 2022.
 Stock splits for the company last occurred on Aug 30, 2020 when the company split stock in a 4:1 ratio.

 Earnings Estimates

-As of right now, 23 analysts gave their recommendation on the stock of the company.
+There are 23 different market analysts currently analyzing its stock.
 On average, analysts expect EPS of $2.13 for the current quarter, with a high estimate of $2.32 and a low estimate of $1.99, while EPS last year was $2.1.
 The consensus estimate for the next quarter is $1.52, with high estimates of $1.77 and low estimates of $1.39.

 Analysts are recommending an EPS of between $7.06 and $5.8 for the fiscal current year, implying an average EPS of $6.43.
 EPS for the following year is $6.9, with 17 analysts recommending between $7.36 and $6.38.